Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 A representation that uses <dfn>indexed addressing</dfn> consists of an [[!ISOBMFF]] track file containing an index segment, an initialization segment and a sequence of [=media segments=].

+Note: This addressing mode is sometimes called "SegmentBase" in other documents.

 Clauses in section only apply to [=representations=] that use indexed addressing.

 Note: [[MPEGDASH]] makes a distinction between "segment" (HTTP-addressable entity) and "subsegment" (byte range of an HTTP-addressable entity).
 This document does not make such a distinction and has no concept of subsegments.
 Usage here matches the definition of [[MPEGCMAF|CMAF Segment]].